SoftInstigate/restheart-notes-example/README.md

 	bower install

-Build the project

-	grunt build

-If you want to preview the web application, run `grunt serve`; after a while it should starts the default browser at [http://localhost:9000/#/signin](http://localhost:9000/#/signin)
+If you want to preview the web application, run `grunt serve`; after a while it should starts the default browser at [http://localhost:9000/#/signin](http://localhost:9000/#/signin).
 Of course, make sure you have already started RESTHeart as well.

 	grunt serve